EU Settlement Scheme

 When can I apply?

 The EU Settlement Scheme is open and you have until 30 June 2021 to apply.
 You must have started living in the UK by 31 December 2020.
 Application guidance can be found on GOV.UK.
 Once you have read the guidance you can start your application.

 Devon Registration Services offer an identity document scanning service for people applying to the EU Settlement Scheme who do not have access to an Android device.

-We are unable to provide immigration advice but you can search find an immigration adviser to find an immigration adviser in your local area, or you can call the Settlement Resolution Centre on 0300 123 7379.
+We are unable to provide immigration advice but you can find an immigration adviser in your local area, or you can call the Settlement Resolution Centre on 0300 123 7379.